J-F-Liu/knowledge/src/Computer/programming.md

 # Programming

-> “Everyone in this country should learn to program a computer, because it teaches you to think.” — Steve Jobs
+> Everyone in this country should learn to program a computer, because it teaches you to think. — Steve Jobs

+> Software is a great combination between artistry and engineering. — Bill Gates

 Programming is not merely about language syntax and semantics, but more fundamentally about the iterative process of refining mental representations of computational problems and solutions and expressing those representations as code.